More Details

 Yes, we consider recycled polyester “more” sustainable if you compare it with virgin polyester or wool.
 A study by Utrecht University found that using mechanically or chemically recycled polyester fibers can lead to some impressive environmental benefits.
 Specifically, it reduces energy use by 45% to 85% and cuts the global warming potential by 24% to 76% compared to producing virgin polyester.
 Plus, using recycled bottles and making products out of them not only keeps these bottles from piling up in landfills or becoming litter but also prevents them from ending up in rivers or oceans.

 But we don’t see recycled polyester as the most sustainable option.
-Whether it’s recycled or not, synthetic fibers are a major source of microplastics—tiny particles that are incredibly harmful to the environment.
+Whether it is recycled or not, synthetic fibers are a major source of microplastics, which are tiny particles that are incredibly harmful to the environment.
 Bethanie Carney Almroth, a biologist and ecotoxicologist at the University of Gothenburg, points out that these microplastics are released from garments throughout their entire life cycle, from production to use, washing, and even disposal.
 They end up in our waterways, causing significant damage to marine life.
 In our view, the real solution lies in companies adopting their own closed-loop systems for fiber-to-fiber recycling.
 This way, every garment produced can be remade into a new one at the end of its life, significantly reducing the reliance on virgin materials.

 Is recycled polyester greenwashing?